-We intend to enter the market for chemical products used by large consumer products or chemical companies.
+We have only recently entered the market for chemical products used by large consumer products or chemical companies through our collaboration with M&G, and we intend to explore other opportunities in these markets.
 In entering these markets, we intend to sell our products as alternatives to chemicals currently in use, and in some cases the chemicals that we seek to replace have been used for many years.
 The potential customers for our molecules generally have well developed manufacturing processes and arrangements with suppliers of the chemical components of their products and may resist changing these processes and components.
 These potential customers frequently impose lengthy and complex product qualification procedures on their suppliers.
 Factors that these potential customers consider during the product qualification process include consumer preference, manufacturing considerations such as process changes and capital and other costs associated with transitioning to alternative components, supplier operating history, regulatory issues, product liability and other factors, many of which are unknown to, or not well understood by, us.
 Satisfying these processes may take many months or years.
-If we are unable to convince these potential customers that our products are comparable to the chemicals that they currently use or that the use of our products produces other benefits to them, we will not be successful in entering these markets and our business will be adversely affected.
+If we are unable to convince these potential customers that our products are comparable to the chemicals that they currently use or that the use of our products produces other benefits to them, we will not be successful in these markets and our business will be adversely affected.